 Our method should be to begin with what we already know, and to work towards a truth we can find in nature.

-We need to choose the object of our thought and selectively to observe how the particular relates to the general, rejecting any irrelevant premise.
+The matter of focus is in other words the object of thought.
+For our object, we selectively observe how the particular relates to the general, rejecting any irrelevant premise.

 BOOK 1 | PART 2